 Quality of water level data for navigation consists of quality of the observed/predicted/forecast data, quality of the positional data and quality of the time stamp.
 Quality of the observed data depends on the accuracy of the water level gauges and their processing techniques, and is normally available in field survey reports or quality controlled analyses.
 Quality of predicted/forecast data depends on quality, timeliness, and spatial coverage of the input data as well as the mathematical techniques.
 Temporal accuracy for observational data is normally available in field survey reports or quality controlled analyses.
 Temporal accuracy for predicted/forecast data is normally described in technical reports.

 Data quality metadata (informative)

 The data quality information will list the following:

-For Single station data product:

-1) Port Type- a) Standard/major or b) Secondary/minor;

-2) Sigma confidence of predictions/models; or

-3) Instrument measuring accuracy for observed.

 For Gridded data product:

 1) Sigma confidence of predictions/model.

 Data quality elements and data quality measures